nixworks/public/news/2007/06/2/README.md

 _Context: Bob Woolmer, Jamaica, Scotland Yard detectives, murder investigation_

 ### [ Thousands of protesters and antiglobalisation demonstrators gather in Rostock, Germany to protest the 33rd G8 summit to be held in Heiligendamm later in the week. ](/news/2007/06/2/thousands-of-protesters-and-antiglobalisation-demonstrators-gather-in-rostock-germany-to-protest-the-33rd-g8-summit-to-be-held-in-heiligen.md)
-_Context: 33rd G8 summit, Germany, Heiligendamm, Rostock, antiglobalisation_
+_Context: 33rd G8 summit, German, Heiligendamm, Rostock, antiglobalisation_

 ### [ The President of Algeria Abdelaziz Bouteflika accepts the resignation of his Cabinet after recent elections.
 The Prime Minister of Algeria Abdelaziz Belkhadem is expected to retain his position when a new Cabinet is chosen. ](/news/2007/06/2/the-president-of-algeria-abdelaziz-bouteflika-accepts-the-resignation-of-his-cabinet-after-recent-elections-the-prime-minister-of-algeria.md)
 _Context: Abdelaziz Belkhadem, Abdelaziz Bouteflika, President, Prime Minister of Algeria, forming a government_

 ### [ The United States Federal Bureau of Investigation names Alexis Flores as the 487th person placed on the FBI Ten Most Wanted Fugitives list.
 He is wanted for the kidnapping, rape and murder of a five-year-old girl in Philadelphia, Pennsylvania. ](/news/2007/06/2/the-united-states-federal-bureau-of-investigation-names-alexis-flores-as-the-487th-person-placed-on-the-fbi-ten-most-wanted-fugitives-list.md)
-_Context: 10 Most Wanted Fugitives list, Alexis Flores, FBI, Philadelphia, U.S., kidnapped, murder, rape_
+_Context: 10 Most Wanted Fugitives list, Alexis Flores, FBI, Philadelphia, United States, kidnapped, murder, rape_

 ## [Previous Day...](/news/2007/06/1/index.md)